InnoPhaseIoT/connectedhomeip/examples/lighting-app/talaria/README.md

 #### Boot arguments for Matter Lighting Application + HTTP/HTTPS Application
 - Refer to the instructions in the Example_using_HTTP_Client.pdf document found in the freertos_sdk_x.y/examples/http_client/doc directory, sections "Running the Application" and "Using the Application."
 - Matter lighting application boot arguments should be passed along with the HTTP/HTTPS application boot arguments.

+#### Boot arguments for Matter Lighting Application + MQTT Application
+- Refer to the instructions in the Example_for_MQTT.pdf document found in the freertos_sdk_x.y/ examples/mqtt/doc directory, sections "Running the Application using Mosquitto Project’s Test Server and Evaluating the Application using Mosquitto Local Server"
+- Matter lighting application boot arguments should be passed along with the MQTT application boot arguments.

 ## Programming the Example on Talaria Two Platform
 The Linux Tool is provided in FreeRTOS_sdk_3.0_master_matter/pc_tools/Download_Tool/bin/T2DownloadTool_Linux to program the Talaria Two device.
 Following are the steps to program the device.